Democrats in the US Senate agree to $ 3.5 billion for budget reconciliation bill | ExBulletin

 Senator Mark Warner, a moderate Democratic member of the budget panel, said the deal includes provisions to pay the $ 3.5 trillion in infrastructure spending in full, but he did not elaborate.

-The Senate’s 50 Republicans are unlikely to back the broader infrastructure effort, likely leaving Democrats to pursue adoption on their own as part of a budget reconciliation process that circumvents a rule requiring at least 60 votes to advance the legislation in the chamber of 100 members.
+The Senate’s 50 Republicans are unlikely to back the broader infrastructure effort, likely leaving Democrats to pursue adoption on their own as part of a budget “reconciliation” process that circumvents a rule requiring at least 60 votes to do. advance legislation in the 100-member chamber.

 Biden called for increased taxes on corporations and the wealthy to help fund the initiatives.